dwhitacre/easy-twitch-bot/README.md

 Edit the role for a specific user.

 - `userName` - string, the users name
-- `roleName` - string, the role name
+- `roleName` - array or string, the role name

 `clear()`